EVInstallHub

 Do I need a weatherproof EV charger in Santa Cruz, California?

-Given the local climate in Santa Cruz, Mild weather in Santa Cruz means standard outdoor-rated chargers perform well year-round.
-NEMA 3R or NEMA 4 enclosures are recommended..
+Given the local climate in Santa Cruz, Santa Cruz is in marine IECC zone 3C, so exterior EVSE should be selected for coastal moisture, salt air, winter rain, and shaded cable locations rather than extreme inland heat..
 A charger with a NEMA 4 or NEMA 4X rating is recommended for outdoor installations.

 Who can legally install an EV charger in California?